 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Walt Longmire #5 series and is a This mystery is a hardcover edition was published by Viking Adult on May 28, 2009 and has 318 pages.
+It is part of the Walt Longmire #5 series and is a This mystery is a hardcover edition that was published by Viking Adult on May 28, 2009 and has 318 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Wait For Signs